Servitude to Allah is not a value to hold alongside other values…

 How does that coupling of action and intention measure against what we know about Allah’s will?

-What would I need to believe for this to be worth my life’s time & resources?
+What would I need to believe for this to be worth our time & resources?

 Is this action in line with servitude, or does it merely organize an orthogonal ambition?